Tag: Accessibility

 A Case for Usability and UX Testing

-“Nothing About Us, Without Us” If your website hasn’t been tested by real assistive technology users, how do you know it’s truly barrier-free for people with disabilities?
+“Nothing About Us, Without Us” If real assistive technology users haven’t tested your website, how do you know it’s truly barrier-free for people with disabilities?
 You really can’t.
 That’s why it’s important to include people with disabilities in your web design and accessibility remediation process.
-Usability/UX testing is your opportunity to have real […]
+Usability/UX testing is your opportunity to have real users test […]

 Clear, Concise, and Convenient: The Importance of Plain Language